International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 #### Component Assurance Levels: ####

-The depth and rigor of a component evaluation consists of the following three assurance levels, independent on the type of component that is being certified (e.g. Connector, Brokers, etc.):
+The depth and rigor of a component evaluation consists of the following three assurance levels, independent on the type of component that is being certified (e.g. Connector, Metadata Brokers, etc.):

 * Assurance Level 1: Checklist self-assessment and automated interoperability testing
 * Assurance Level 2: External concept review including functional and security testing